ljnelson/ljnelson.github.io/content/blog/java-configuration-jndi-and-naming-operations.md

 demonstrates, inadvertently, that any system that uses a "name" to look something up eventually realizes that it _must_ use [_qualifiers_](https://lairdnelson.wordpress.com/2021/12/07/qualifiers-and-configuration-coordinates-in-configuration/) to look something up instead.
-JAX-RS matrix parameters are another example of this sort of thing.
+JAX-RS matrix parameters, and HTTP headers, are other examples of this sort of thing.
 There's plenty more to say about this, but not here.)

-### JNDI
+## JNDI

 JNDI's naming services are a very straightforward translation of the language-independent terminology of the Naming Service Specification